 4.2 Number and qualifications.
-The Board shall be composed of nine (9) Directors, elected from among owners of the Cooperative.
+The Board shall be composed of a maximum of thirteen (13) Directors, elected from among owners of the Cooperative.
 To be qualified as a Director, a person must:

 4.3 Nominations, election and terms.
 Directors may be nominated by the Board, by a nominating committee, or by petition signed by at least fifteen (15) owners and submitted to the Cooperative at least sixty (60) days before the date of the annual meeting.
 Directors shall be elected by owners at the annual meeting, and owners may elect a Director to fill the unexpired term of a vacant Director position at any special or annual meeting.
 At the first annual meeting after adoption of these bylaws and periodically thereafter as necessary to create staggered terms, Directors shall be elected for specific one-, two-, or three-year terms so that no more than three Directors’ terms expire in each year.
 In general, Directors shall be elected for terms of three years.
 Candidates receiving the highest number of votes shall be given the longest available terms.
 Directors shall hold office until their successors are elected or until their offices are sooner terminated in accordance with these bylaws.

 4.4 Compensation.
 Directors may be, but are not required to be, compensated for serving on the Board.
 Compensation of Directors may be set by resolution of the Board, except that a decision of the owners on the issue of Director compensation will override the Board’s resolution.
 Directors may be reimbursed for reasonable expenses incurred in carrying out the Cooperative’s business.